Do you know that a NASA spacecraft launched 20 years ago is still working at the Red Planet?

 From early on, Odyssey has served as a long-distance call centre for NASA’s rovers and landers, sending their data back to Earth as part of the Mars Relay Network.

-Odyssey has done such a thorough job of studying the Martian surface that scientists have started turning its THEMIS camera to capture unique views of Mars’ moons Phobos and Deimos, NASA said.
+NASA said that Odyssey has done such a thorough job of studying the Martian surface that scientists have started turning its THEMIS camera to capture unique views of Mars’ moons Phobos and Deimos.

 As with the Martian surface, studying each moon’s thermophysics helps scientists determine the properties of materials on their surfaces.